Miami Cardiac & Vascular Institute Structural & Congenital Heart Disease Program

 Living with tetralogy of Fallot

-Your child's heart doctor may give them antibiotics to prevent infections after leaving the hospital.
+The heart doctor may give your child antibiotics to prevent infections after leaving the hospital.
 Your child may also need medicine before other surgeries or dental tests.

 Most children who have surgery for this condition will live healthy lives.
 They may need more surgeries throughout their lives.
-One might be a pulmonary valve replacement surgery when they are adults.
+Your child might need a pulmonary valve replacement surgery when they are an adult.
 This will help prevent heart complications.
 These include enlargement of the right ventricle, abnormal heart rhythms, and heart failure.
 Women who want to have children should be checked by a heart doctor before they get pregnant.

 Ask your child's healthcare provider about your child’s outlook.